Two Campuses: One Spirit

 Facilities include a synthetic field surface, locker rooms, coaches’ offices, press box, and a concessions area.

-This 49,000-square-foot building houses food service facilities, meeting rooms and lounges, an information desk, conference facilities, student offices, a fitness center, and The Daily Grind, a coffee lounge.
-The office of the Director of the Campus/Student Centers, the University Judicial Affairs office, as well as the satellite office for the Academic Advisement Center are located here.
+This 49,000-square-foot building houses food service facilities, meeting rooms and lounges, an information desk, conference facilities, student offices, and The Daily Grind, a coffee lounge.
+The office of the Director of the Campus/Student Centers, the Career Success Center, as well as the satellite office for the Academic Advisement Center are located here.
 The Campus Center Computer Center (C4) will soon be re-invented on the ground floor and will offer state-of-the-art technology and community gaming stations.

 Westside Classroom Building (WS)

-Besides its many classrooms and lecture forums, this uniquely designed facility features the Robert S. Young Business Library and its Learning Commons; the Advanced Technology Classroom, a high-tech, joint-research, interactive classroom venture between this university and the IBM Corporation; computer labs; the university’s Publication and Design department; as well as the newly established Entrepreneurship, Research, and Innovation Center (E.R.I.C.).
-The Ancell School of Business and the education and computer science departments are located in this building as well as the offices for the Charles Ives Center for the Arts.
+Besides its many classrooms and lecture forums, this uniquely designed facility features the Robert S. Young Business Library and its Ancell Commons; the Advanced Technology Classroom, a high-tech, joint-research, interactive classroom venture between this university and the IBM Corporation; computer labs; the university’s Publication and Design department; as well as the newly established Entrepreneurship, Research, and Innovation Center (E.R.I.C.).
+The Ancell School of Business and the education and computer science departments are also located in this building as well as the offices for the Charles Ives Center for the Arts.
 On the third floor is the Rizzo-Rebeiro Think Tank with surrounding study rooms.
 The Entrepreneurship, Research and Innovation Center (ERIC), an entrepreneurial hub for students of all majors and the broader community alike, includes a co-working space and attracts mentors from the local business community.

 Westside Nature Preserve (WNP)